 ... they both have one right angle, and a shared angle in the left corner

-In fact you could flip the red triangle over, rotate it a little, then resize it and it would fit exactly on top of the main triangle.
+In fact we can flip the red triangle over, rotate it a little, and resize it, and it will fit exactly on top of the main triangle.
 So they are similar triangles.

-So the line lengths will be in proportion, and we can calculate:
+So the line lengths are in proportion, and we can calculate:

 ? = 80 × (130/127) = 81.9